Scarlet Finale! (Demo)

 Caroline and May stepped out of the car.

 The two of them had managed to escape just in time before, but once they arrived at the company’s building, they weren’t able to find the others.

 May stared intently at her phone’s screen as Caroline curiously looked around.

 As both walked forward, they met with the body of someone dressed as a police officer while wearing a black uniform.

 He wasn’t dead, but he was lying down on the ground unconscious.
 He had a helmet which covered his face so there was no telling who it could have been.

 The two decided it was best to leave him be and continued walking forward.

 “Sis!”
-Eri’s face lit up as a big feeling of relief reached her.
+Eri’s face lit up as she was washed over by a big sensation of relief.